kdpuvvadi/blog/_posts/2023-09-02-selfhost-paswword-manager-vaultwarden-traefik.md

 ```
 {: file="docker-compose.yml" }

-> dns records should already pointed to you docker host. e.g. if docker host ip is `10.20.20.5` A record for `traeif.internal` should point to `10.20.20.5`.
+> DNS records should already pointed to you docker host. e.g. if docker host ip is `10.20.20.5` A record for `traeif.internal` should point to `10.20.20.5`.
 {: .prompt-info }

 ### traefik config